youth activity obligation failures

 • dispute their activity obligations failure.

-If the young person does not make contact, recomply, or dispute their activity obligations failure then a sanction will be imposed and their payments will be affected.
+If the young person does not make contact, recomply or dispute their activity obligations failure, they will move to red in the traffic light system.
+This means a sanction will be in place, and their payments will be reduced or stopped.

 If the young person recomplies or provides a good and sufficient reason